 Major Program Requirements: ERMAJ0231 Philosophy (Arts)

-Students must complete a program of 7.0 credits in Philosophy (not including PHL204H5), at least 3.0 of which must be at the 300/400 level.
+Students must complete a program of 7.0 credits in Philosophy (not including PHL204H5), including at least 3.0 credits at the 300 level and 0.5 credit at the 400-level.
 The program must include:

 - At least 0.5 credit in Logic: PHL245H5;